brando90/Normalized-Euclidean-Distance-and-Similarity-NED-NES-/README.md

 The main advantage over R^2 is that it is symmetric and guranteed to be bounded between 0-1 but it is less interpretable (e.g. what does chance mean here?
 But R^2 has a clear meaning for that i.e. predicting the average labe)

 ## Citation
-If you use this implementation consider please citing us:
+If you use this implementation consider citing us:

 ```
 @software{brando2021ned,